-Experience Level Agreements are here, and we know how to set them up, from SLAs to XLAs with ease.
+Experience Level Agreements are here, and we know how to set them up - from SLAs to XLAs with ease.

 It's easy to create SLA's that you can meet, for example Time-to-Resolution, but did that resolution give the outcome and value for the end-user that they were looking for?

 - Sami Kallio, CEO of HappySignals

-One principle would be not to setup one static target number merely based on examples values from benchmarking or other sources.
+One principle would be not to setup one static target number merely based on example values from benchmarking or other sources.
 You should always do a baselining of your individual service performance level first.
 Measuring the starting level makes it is easier to set up an individual and realistic improvement target for your organisation and/or vendors.

+Baselining allows you to understand what kind of rating behaviour the employees in your organisation have, in order to setup realistic targets.
 In HappySignals Analytics you can see your baseline after one week.
-Then you can move to step 2.
+Then, you can move to step 2.

 Another principle would be not to tie one static target number to deals for a long period.
 Having one target number for a long period of time kills the culture of continuous improvement.

 Remember that improvement is always possible.
-So far our customers have on average been able to improve their Happiness by 16% after starting to measure Happiness with HappySignals.
+So far, our customers on average have been able to improve their Happiness by 16% after starting to measure Happiness with HappySignals.

-Use the NPS style Happiness instead to average score when setting the targets.
+Use the NPS style Happiness instead to create an average score when setting targets.
 Happiness reacts faster to changes in service level.
 The larger scale in Happiness (-100)-(+100) makes it also easier to pinpoint problem areas.